hpcleuven/VscDocumentation/source/data/cyberduck_access_irods.rst

 ======================================

 Cyberduck_ is a free cross-platform, high-throughput and parallel data transfer open source file transfer program that supports multiple transfer protocols (FTP, SFTP, WebDAV, Cloud files, Amazon S3, etc.).
 This allows users to transfer large files, depending on the user's available bandwidth and network settings.
-Cyberduck can also be used to rename files, and browse other shared or public Data Store locations.
+Cyberduck can also be used to rename files and browse other shared or public Data Store locations.

 Installing and First Time Configuration of Cyberduck
 ----------------------------------------------------